pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/extension-features.md

 - Organization
 - Project

-### Delegate Hub: Organization
+### Delegation Hub: Organization

-Controls whether the [delegate hub](/flexible-approvals/hubs/delegate-hub.md) should be present in the organization settings.
+Controls whether the [delegation hub](/flexible-approvals/hubs/delegation-hub.md) should be present in the organization settings.

 **Available levels:**
 - Organization

-### Delegate Hub: Project
+### Delegation Hub: Project

-Controls whether the [delegate hub](/flexible-approvals/hubs/delegate-hub.md) should be present in the project settings.
+Controls whether the [delegation hub](/flexible-approvals/hubs/delegation-hub.md) should be present in the project settings.

 **Available levels:**
 - Organization
 - Project

-### Delegate Hub: Own
+### Delegation Hub: Own

-Controls whether the [delegate hub](/flexible-approvals/hubs/delegate-hub.md) should be present in the pipelines menu.
+Controls whether the [delegation hub](/flexible-approvals/hubs/delegation-hub.md) should be present in the pipelines menu.

 **Available levels:**
 - Organization